 - Laptops or desktop computers

-- Micro:bits (one per computer)
+- Music

-- https://microbit.org
+- https://scratch.mit.edu

-- Music and Enough space to dance!
+- Enough space to dance

 Main activity

 What is a loop?
 What do we think a loop is used for in computer programming?

 In computer programming, a loop repeats a section of code until a certain condition is met, so that we don't have to repeat ourselves or build long lists of the same code over and over again.